SaschaKay/jobs-research/README.md

 5. Create a database schema visualisation and checks in DBT.
 6. Add an article with data cleaning details.
 7. Break the data transform DAG into several sub-DAGs, with downloading intermediate results into BigQuery.
-8. Add monitoring and autotests.
+8. Add monitoring
-9. Unit tests?
++ unit tests